 How we quantify connection quality

 Remember way back when where we measured how well each Bluetooth codec handled audio quality and performance?
 Well, we were able to take that data and ballpark some scores for it.
 We obviously reward having more codecs available, and the scores reflect that.
-However, not all headphones pick more than two (usually SBC and one to two others).
-We also give the score a boost if wireless headphones offer a wired alternative, and so on.
+However, not all headphones provide more than two (usually SBC and a couple of others).
+We also give the score a boost if wireless headphones offer a wired alternative.

 How we quantify mic quality